 Dear Class 12 CBSE students,

-As per trusted sources, the Class 12 CBSE board exams are about to commence between July 15 and Aug 26, 2021.
-However, the board is expected to get back with its final decision latest by June 1, 2021.
+According to reliable sources, the board exams of CBSE class 12th are about to start between 15 July and 26 Aug 2021.
+But, the board is foreseen to return with its conclusive latest decision by 1st of June 2021.
 Due to the COVID-19 pandemic prevailing throughout the country, the board recently had discussions with central/ state education ministers and secretaries.
 According to News18 Education-Career, glimpses of the discussion include:

 To know more about all the latest CBSE announcements, click here!